 Rudolph C. Rÿser

-Chair of the Board of Directors & Executive Director, Center for World Indigenous Studies
+Chair of the Board of Directors & Executive Director, Center for World Indigenous Studies, Olympia Washington

 PRE’s role in the movement is essential.
 What gets measured gets done.
 We are able to have real discussions about prostitution and trafficking because there exists a serious research arm to this work.